So, you’re here because you want to succeed in using Pinterest for Business.

-What do you intend to achieve with your Pinterest for business plan?
+1. What do you intend to achieve with your Pinterest business plan?

 I intend to provide visually attractive content that will engage my audience.
 First, I’ll catch their attention with professional images.
 That will lead them to click on my business pins.
 Finally, they’ll view my content that solves a problem or dilemma they’re having in their business.
 Then, they’ll have the opportunity to easily get the logo and graphics needed for their website or blog.

-What content will be helpful to my audience and how will I deliver it?
+2. What content will be helpful to your audience and how will you deliver it?